consileonpl/consileonpl.github.com/_posts/2014-06-17-better-ruby-option-defaults.md

 The double param version with a block as param will be shown in the further example.

-Both versions result is as we've expected:
+Both versions behave as we expect, returning default value or previously set value (even if it's `nil`).

 {% highlight ruby %}
 config.option # => "option's default value"